Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 4

 Stars vs. Kraken Predictions for Tuesday

-Our projection model for this contest predicts a final score of Kraken 4, Stars 3.
+Our computer model for this game predicts a final score of Kraken 4, Stars 3.

 - Moneyline Pick: Kraken (+120)